Berek Compensators

 Although the Berek compensator can be used in a wide range of wavelengths, note that there is some wavelength dependence of the obtained retardance.

-The polished surfaces may be equipped with anti-reflection coatings in order to minimize reflection losses.
+The polished surfaces may be equipped with anti-reflection coatings to minimize reflection losses.

 Applications of Berek Compensators